 Pryer, Donald A.

-After commanding the Queen’s Own Rifles from 1972 until 1975, he went on to command the Toronto Militia District from 1980-1982, followed by his appointment as Deputy Commander Central Militia Area 1982-1984.
+After commanding the Queen’s Own Rifles from 1972 until 1975, he went on to command the Toronto Militia District from 1980-1982, followed by his appointment as Deputy Commander Central Militia Area from 1982 to 1984.

-Promoted Brigadier General in 1984, Pryer commanded Central Militia Area until his retirement from the Canadian Armed Forces in 1986.
+Promoted to Brigadier General in 1984, Pryer commanded the Central Militia Area until his retirement from the Canadian Armed Forces in 1986.

 Then Honorary Colonel Don Pryer, CD taking salute at Normandy commemorations, 1995